alphasaft/Micro/README.md

 { name: "case", arity: 1 }
 { name: "default", arity: 0 }

-// Operator declaration : switch implicitely use ==
+// Operator declarations : switch implicitely use ==
 { name: "==", arity: [2, Infinity] }

 let equalsOp = /* Implement it as you like */